Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Donald David Carson - Susquehanna Financial Group LLLP

 Yes, couple of questions.
 Steve, in the past you've said that you expect your kind of catch up maintenance to decline by about $170 million as you go into 2018 from the acquired assets.
-Is that still the view or have you found more catch up needed than was originally the case?
+Is that still the view, or have you found more catch up needed than was originally the case?

 Mark Steven Bender - Westlake Chemical Corp.

-Don, as you can see, we're completing the work in the third quarter and the guidance we see in the fourth quarter, if we can complete that will certainly catch us up on most of that work as we get in – further into 2018.
-If there are opportunities to do additional work or if there's a need to do additional work, we'll then flag that as we go forward.
+Don, as you can see, we're completing the work in the third quarter and the guidance we see in the fourth quarter, if we can complete that, will certainly catch us up on most of that work.
+As we get in – further into 2018, if there are opportunities to do additional work or if there's a need to do additional work, we'll then flag that as we go forward.

 Donald David Carson - Susquehanna Financial Group LLLP

 Okay.
 And then on caustic, we've seen quite a jump in export versus domestic.
-Have you been redirecting more of your sales to the export markets for spot caustic and what is your percentage of export sales in caustic?
+Have you been redirecting more of your sales to the export markets for spot caustic, and what is your percentage of export sales in caustic?

 Albert Yuan Chao - Westlake Chemical Corp.